 Google Page Speed Insight FeedBack Fixed By WP-Minify Plugin

-Occasionally, after installing your minification plugin, these warnings remain partially unresolved.
+It is perhaps not a colossal difference, but every bit counts.
+Especially for mobile devices.
+Occasionally, even after installing your minification plugin, these warnings may persist partially unresolved.

 4. Optimize Images

-A WordPress site with great images looks beautiful, capturing the attention of more readers compared to normal text-based WordPress.
-But there’s a catch – as you upload more images, the size of your WordPress will increase, which in turn will slow down your blog.
+A WordPress site with exquisite hi-resolution images looks stunning, and will undoubtedly capture the valuable attention of more readers than a traditional text-based WordPress page.
+But there’s an unfortunate catch – as you upload more images, or increase their resolution and quality excessively, the size of your WordPress will only balloon, which will in turn ultimately cause lackluster website speed.

-To avoid these issues you should optimize your images before publishing them.
+To dutifully avoid and minimize these issues, it is imperative that you optimize your images before proceeding to publish them.

 Free Online Tools to Optimize Images

-You can use online tools such as Optimizilla or Image Optimizer to optimize your images without affecting the quality.
-These tools are simple – you just upload your images, select a few options and download the optimized images.
+There exist various powerful online tools, such as Optimizilla or Image Optimizer to optimize your images without deleteriously affecting their quality.
+These tools are straightforward – you upload your images, select whichever options are relevant/desired, and subsequently download the optimized images.

-We love Optimizilla, because you can optimize 20 images at a time and select your choice of compression ratio and image quality.
+We particularly love Optimizilla, as you can batch optimize 20 images at a time and additionally select your choice of both compression ratio and image quality.

 Top WordPress Plugins to Optimize Images

-WordPress has so many plugins that can automatically optimize your images as you upload them.
-Here a just a few of them:
+WordPress has a legion of plugins that will automatically optimize your images as you upload them.
+Here is a taste, with several listed below:

-Out of this list, we chose WP Smush plugin, installed it on WordPress and conducted a performance test.
-The test results were obtained before and after optimizing the images.
+We went with the most popular option, and thus from this list, we settled on the WP Smush plugin, installed it on WordPress and proceeded to conduct our performance test.
+Back to Google’s useful tools, the following test results were obtained before and after image optimization.

 Before installing any Image Optimization plugin